-JUMP Math's extensive Teacher Materials are the core of the JUMP program.
-The lesson plans in the guides cover the full curriculum and include ideas for contextualizing mathematical concepts, mini-assessments and questions for formative assessment, problems and challenges that allow students to investigate and develop concepts, mental math exercises to help students develop computational fluency and automatic recall of facts, extension questions for students who finish their work early, and a variety of games and activities with concrete materials.
-The JUMP Math student books, which are used at the end of a lesson, help teachers assess whether students understood the lesson and give students sufficient practice to consolidate skill and concepts.
+JUMP Math's extensive Teacher Resources are the core of the approach.
+The lesson plans in the guides cover the full curriculum and include ideas for contextualizing mathematical concepts, mini-assessments and questions for formative assessment, problems and challenges that allow students to investigate and develop concepts, mental math exercises to help students develop computational fluency and automatic recall of facts, extension questions for students who require additional challenges, and a variety of games and activities with concrete materials.
+The student Assessment & Practice books help teachers assess whether students understood the lesson and give students sufficient practice to consolidate skill and concepts.

-JUMP Math lesson plans and materials allow teachers to differentiate instruction by providing extra practice, scaffolding and continuous assessment for students who need it, and more advanced work for students who finish their work early.
+JUMP Math lesson plans and materials allow teachers to differentiate instruction by providing extra practice, scaffolding, and continuous assessment for students who need it, and more advanced work for students who are ready for the next challenge.
 But while instruction is differentiated, the significant majority of students are expected to meet the same standards.

 - Posner, M., Rothbart, M. (2005) Influencing brain networks: implications for education, TRENDS in Cognitive Science, v.9, no. 3